agomez0/earthquake_geo_mapping/README.md

    ![3-Data](Images/3-Data.png)

    The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 The [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page provides different data to choose from.
 Each data set gives a JSON representation of that data.
-The data set used here was for [all eartuqkaes within the past 7 days](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson).
+The data set used here was for [all earthquakes within the past 7 days](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson).

    ![4-JSON](Images/4-JSON.png)